 Popular family-style soups and stews are crafted from various African countries’ crops that consist of eggplant, okra, beans, spinach, onions, coriander, parsley, and pumpkins.
-Gourds, watermelon seeds, and cumin are also contained in this continent’s popular dishes.
-Harissa, a pepper-based paste used to season meat and vegetables, can be made easily at home—where you get to control the spice and heat.
+Gourds, cucurbit seeds, and cumin are also contained in this continent’s popular dishes.
+Harissa, a pepper-based paste used to season meat and vegetables (commonly used in Morocco), can be made easily at home—where you get to control the spice and heat.

 Eastern European EarthBox® Garden: